derekmhewitt/learning_journal/README.md

 # learning_journal
 ##Code Fellows Python 401 Learning Journal Project

 This project covers the setup and deployment of a learning journal using Pyramid, a python web framework.
-The visual look of the page will be sleek and clean (which it's not really yet, but I'll keep working on it in my spare time).
+The visual look of the page will be sleek and clean (which it's not really yet, but I'll keep working on it).
 The back-end guts of the project will be updated in an iterative manner over the coming days and eventually new learning journal entries will be entered here, live on a deployed Heroku dyno.

 ##Heroku Deployment